LASER SKIN RESURFACING

 After your surgery you are likely to experience swelling and weeping of the areas treated for up to one week.
 Antibiotics will be prescribed to help prevent infection.
 An antibiotic ointment will be prescribed for the lips.

-Laser resurfacing surgery is an exciting and modern technique, which when performed by a qualified Plastic Surgeon, will present you with minimal complications.
-The first signs of ageing are often around the eyes and mouth, and although laser resurfacing cannot stop the ageing process, it can be used to ablate those fine lines and give a balanced and fresher appearance to the face.
+Laser Skin Resurfacing is an exciting and modern technique, which when performed by a qualified Plastic Surgeon, will present you with minimal complications.
+The first signs of ageing are often around the eyes and mouth, and although Laser Resurfacing cannot stop the ageing process, it can be used to ablate those fine lines and give a balanced and fresher appearance to the face.